JacquesFrazier/JacquesFrazierPersonalPortfolio-FinalDraft-Part1/README.md

 -There was a problem with my name on 2 diiferent media queries but I quickly fixed the issue.
 Solution will be shown next draft.
 -bring about me section down a bit in media query.
 Solution will be shown next draft.

+-i fixed the nav design to my liking